dixonaws/aws-cloudops-linux/content/30_advanced/cleaning_up/_index.md

 ---

 As always, make sure to clean up your resources when finished:

-1. Delete the IAM user that you created in step 2 (should be named EC2AdminRole)
+1. Delete the IAM users and roles that you created in step 2 (should be named EC2AdminRole amd EC2PowerUserRole)
 2. Terminate any instances you created
-3. Empty and delete the S3 bucket s3://my-new-bucket-lastname
+3. Empty and delete the S3 bucket s3://my-new-bucket-<lastname>